christian-bick/uplink-slack/README.md

 Set up a tunnel to your local machine with [ngrok](https://ngrok.com).

-Make sure that the tunnel endpoint is a *fixed* URL.
+Make sure that the tunnel endpoint uses a *fixed* subdomain.

 ### Slack Application